-Rupert is a chancery and commercial barrister and a former solicitor and Cayman Islands attorney.
-He is recommended by Legal 500 2023 for Private Client: Trusts and Probate as well as for his offshore work in Legal 500 Caribbean.
-Chambers UK Bar and Chambers HNW also both recommend him for Traditional Chancery.
+Rupert is described in Chambers HNW 2023 as “all-round a fantastic barrister”.
+He is recommended by Legal 500 2023 for Private Client: Trusts and Probate; by Legal 500 Caribbean for his offshore work and by Chambers UK Bar and Chambers HNW for Traditional Chancery.

 Rupert specialises in trusts, probate and estates disputes, including cases concerning the validity or otherwise of Wills and inter vivos transactions, construction and rectification applications, breach of trust claims, applications for the removal or substitution of trustees and personal representatives and applications under the Inheritance (Provision for Family and Dependants) Act 1975.
 He also has a broad commercial practice encompassing contractual, company and partnership disputes, professional negligence, fraud and asset tracing and insolvency (both corporate and individual).